adam-hughes-devinit/adt/README.md

 - `percent_then_share` If a project has multiple recipients and the _percent_ variable sums to 100% for that project, the amount is divided among recipients according to the _percent_ variable.
 Otherwise it divided among those recipients equally.
 - `duplicate` If a project has multiple recipients, the full amount is attributed to each recipient. __This introduces double-counting: the same amount is multiplied by the number of recipients.__ It is offered here for advanced users.

+##### Merge World Bank's World Development Indicators with your data
+If your data is aggregated by recipient-year, you can also request data from World Bank's Indicator API.
+Be warned that this kind of request is not efficient and will add quite a bit of time to your query.
+To add WDI data to your request:

+- include `year` and `recipient_iso3` in your `&get=` string.
+- add `&wdi=` with any number of comma-separated indicator codes from http://data.worldbank.org (eg, `NY.GNP.ATLS.CD` or `DC.DAC.USAL.CD`)

 #### Response
 _The data below is for example only_
 The response is an array of JSON objects including aggregated USD-2009 by each field name.
 For example,